plavin/simulation-best-practices/README.md

 Research on checkpoints focuses on storage and adaptability.
 Storage solutions include compression (e.g., QEMU's incremental disk checkpoint and Simics) and pruning techniques like [Livepoints](wenisch2006livepoints), which stores only the state needed for a following short, detailed simulation window.
 Statistical profiles, such as [MRRL](haskins2003mrrl) and [BLRL](eeckhout2005blrl), store reuse distribution data to save space and are natural to extrapolate.

 Adaptability is achieved by storing metadata as hints for post-processing.
 For example, [Memory Timestamp Record (MTR)](barr2005mtr) tracks each core's last read/write timestamp for every cache line, making it compatible with cache hierarchies that use any write-invalidate coherence state and LRU replacement policy.
 The aforementioned statistical profiles can also be naturally extrapolated to any cache capacity.

+## Parallel Simulation
+Modern compuers are increasingly parallel, meaning we need to parallelize our simulations in some way to fully utilize these resources.
+Some projects take the stance that a single-threaded simulation is accepatble, as you will need to run many simulations during your design-space exploration, so you can use many cores by running many single-threaded simulations.
+Others, however, have written parallel simulators.
+[SST](sst_simulator) is a conservative parallel discrete event simulator that can parallelize work across multiple processes or threads.
+It supports checkpointing -- not for the purpose of state transfer as described above, but to enable restarting simulations after nodes fail, as is common in large-scale, long-running simulations.

 [sabu2022lcddfma]: http://doi.org/10.1109/HPCA53966.2022.00051